 Cayuga Nature Center can be found at 1420 Taughannock Blvd in Ithaca, NY.

 Looking for more places to visit nearby?
-Check out Ithaca Falls, the Sciencenter, Newfield Covered Bridge, and the best waterfalls in the Finger Lakes.
+Check out the Ithaca Children’s Garden, the Sciencenter, Newfield Covered Bridge, and the best waterfalls in the Finger Lakes.